Checkmk

 Note: Selecting Configured API integrations, no Checkmk agent ensures that both of the services Check_MK and Check_MK Discovery always have the OK state.
 If you have not entered an IP address for the host, it will assume the DOWN state because no ping can be performed.
 In this case you must use the Setup > Hosts > Host monitoring rules > Host Check Command rule to determine how it is to be verified whether the host is evaluated as UP.

 With the Checkmk agent connection mode option you decide whether the Checkmk agent should work in the pull mode or in the push mode.
-This option is only available in CSE Checkmk Cloud, as the push mode is supported only in this edition.
-By the way, this option is also available in Checkmk Cloud in the properties of a folder and is used there to enable hosts to be created automatically via auto-registration.
+This option is only available from CSE Checkmk Cloud onwards, i.e. in Checkmk Cloud and Checkmk MSP, as the push mode is supported only in these editions.
+By the way, this option is also available from CSE Checkmk Cloud onwards in the properties of a folder and is used there to enable hosts to be created automatically via auto-registration.
 If you select Push - Checkmk agent contacts the server here, additionally set IP address family to No IP in the Network address box.
 This prevents the host’s accessibility from being checked via Smart Ping.
 In all other editions, the agent works in pull mode.

 Use the following SNMP setting to configure monitoring via SNMP.
 After enabling SNMP and selecting the SNMP version, the SNMP credentials field appears, which allows you to specify the SNMP community.
 However, since this is usually the same for many hosts, it is more advisable to store this setting in the folder.
 If you do not specify anything, public is automatically assumed.